grafana/grafana/docs/sources/alerting/create-alerts.md

 [Alert notifications]({{< relref "notifications.md" >}}) for information on how to configure and set up notifications.

 - **Send to -** Select an alert notification channel if you have one set up.
 - **Message -** Enter a text message to be sent on the notification channel.
 Some alert notifiers support transforming the text to HTML or other rich formats.
+This field supports [templating]({{< relref "./add-notification-template.md" >}}).
 - **Tags -** Specify a list of tags (key/value) to be included in the notification.
 It is only supported by [some notifiers]({{< relref "notifications/#all-supported-notifiers" >}}).

 ## Alert state history and annotations